ifmelate/document-reader-mcp/README.md

 - **Full file is saved**: The complete markdown file is saved to disk without any truncation, regardless of size
 - **Preview is truncated**: Only the preview returned to the AI is limited to 500 characters to protect context
 - **Images**: Automatically extracted from supported formats and saved in a `{filename}_images/` subdirectory, with markdown using relative paths to reference them
+- **PDF images**: Images are intelligently positioned throughout the markdown document at their corresponding page locations, making them viewable in preview

 ## Usage Examples